niki4810/jquery-viewstack/README.md

 # viewstack

 A minimalistic implementation of viewstack in javascript.
-Viewstack is a collection of containers, where only one container is visible at a time.
+Viewstack converts a collection of containers such that only one container is visible at a time.

 #Dependencies